Gift Icon

 An NVOCC holds load containers and contracts with various lines to transport its clients' load.

-On the other hand, a freight forwarder does not hold load containers.
+Alternatively, a freight forwarder does not hold load containers.
 Instead, they rely on a network of carriers (VOCs or NVOCCs) to provide shipping solutions for their clients.

 Contracts with shipping connections